The Power of Nice

-SNI’s negotiation training includes extensive simulation for participants to practice their enhanced negotiation skills.
-Participants have the opportunity to work on a current situation so they can immediately have a real life application of the lessons taught during the program.
+SNI’s negotiation training program includes extensive simulation for participants to practice their enhanced negotiation skills.
+Participants have the opportunity to work on a current situation so they can immediately have a real life application of the lessons taught during the workshop.
 This type of instant application provides the opportunity for managers to immediately assess the impact of the negotiations training on their teams’ effectiveness outside of the classroom.

 SNI believes that instructor-led classroom negotiation skills training continues to be the most impactful method to drive sustained behavioral change.
 Within this modality, SNI offers negotiation skills courses ranging from a half-day to three-days in length.

 From adaptive learning platforms to interactive mobile training, SNI provides an array of online training solutions to meet the demanding needs of any organization.

 - Closing more deals, faster, and at better margins

 - Developing deeper business relationships to improve their bottom line

 - Collaborating more effectively internally and externally

 SNI conducts an interactive program with engaging exercises.
 This training usually takes place in a one or two-day format and is typically integrated with other initiatives in the organization.
 While the session is what people remember, it’s the pre-work and customization done before that makes it impactful.

 Here is a video testimonial from one of our clients.
 DSM is a global, purpose-led, science-based company active in Nutrition, Health and Sustainable Living.
 DSM is one of the most respected organizations within the life sciences industry.
 It was founded in 1902 and has almost $10 billion in revenues.

 Use exercises, simulations, and case studies to make sure that participants are actually conducting negotiations within the training.